DGretta/Music/modular/erica_synths_pico_drum2_guide.md

 ---

 **Bottom Line:** Pico DRUM2 isn't just a drum module - it's a **rhythm synthesis brain** that transforms trigger inputs into sophisticated percussion through 8 distinct algorithms, full CV parameter control, and algorithm switching capabilities.
 Every patch teaches something new about how drum synthesis really works in modular systems.
-As the **rhythm coordination brain of Phase 2 ecosystems**, it transforms organic modulation, controlled chaos, and pattern learning into unified percussion synthesis that provides professional drum sounds and creative percussion possibilities in just 3HP of unprecedented sonic density.
+As the **rhythm coordination brain of Advanced ecosystems**, it transforms organic modulation, controlled chaos, and pattern learning into unified percussion synthesis that provides professional drum sounds and creative percussion possibilities in just 3HP of unprecedented sonic density.